The University of Maine System Has Changed Health Insurance Offering to the Student Health Insurance Program (SHIP)

-Please note: Some University programs, such as Allied Health, Aviation and intercollegiate athletics require health insurance for program participation.
-These changes do not apply to Graduate Assistants and international students.
+Please note: Some University programs, such as allied health, aviation and intercollegiate athletics require health insurance for program participation.

 How to Navigate Student Insurance Options